Comprehensive Guide to User Input Validation in .NET REST APIs

 Output Encoding in ASP.NET Core Razor Pages:

 Razor automatically encodes output, but you should still validate and sanitize inputs where necessary.
+Learn more about the importance of escaping output in API security.

 @page